Solanasol233/HaltingColt522/README.md

 Hey!
 I'm an 17yo, 12th-grade student with a passion for coding and a commitment to public service through fire defense.

 - 🧑‍🚒 Active member of the fire brigade
-- 🌱 Currently enhancing my C++ skills
+- 🌱 Currently enhancing my C/C++ skills
-- 💻 Passionate about using C++ and Python
+- 💻 Passionate about using C/C++ and Python

 <!-- ![Coding](https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif) -->